ajayyyd/Simple-parity-check-code-program/README.md

 ├── sender.py       # Script to send a number with a parity bit ├── receiver.py     # Script to receive the number and verify the parity └── README.md       # Project documentation
-How It Works
+## How It Works
-Sender: Accepts an integer input from the user, calculates its parity bit, and sends both the number and parity to the receiver.
+- **Sender: Accepts an integer input from the user, calculates its parity bit, and sends both the number and parity to the receiver.
-Receiver: Listens for incoming data, separates the number and the parity bit, calculates the expected parity, and verifies it against the received parity.
+- **Receiver: Listens for incoming data, separates the number and the parity bit, calculates the expected parity, and verifies it against the received parity.
 Future Improvements
-Add support for more data types.
+- **Add support for more data types.
-Implement additional error detection mechanisms.
+-** Implement additional error detection mechanisms.
-Add a graphical interface to make the tool easier to use.
+- **Add a graphical interface to make the tool easier to use.